Azure/RGCOPY/rgcopy-docu.md

 RGCOPY can use two different Azure accounts for connecting to the source RG and the target RG.
 In this case, you must run `Connect-AzAccount` for both accounts before starting RGCOPY.
 Furthermore, you must provide the RGCOPY connection parameters as described below.
 Hereby, RGCOPY knows which account has to be used for which resource group.

-PowerShell caches the Azure context only for a few hours.
-Once it is expired, you must run `Connect-AzAccount` again.
+PowerShell caches the Azure context.
+However, the lifetime of the cache might be limited.
+Once the cache is expired, you must run `Connect-AzAccount` again.

 !["RGCOPY"](/images/failedAzAccount.png)